f5devcentral/f5-agility-labs-containers/docs/class5/module1/lab1.rst

 A starting point for data collection from an OpenShift master or node is a sosreport that includes docker and OpenShift related information.
 The process to collect a sosreport is the same as with any other Red Hat Enterprise Linux (RHEL) based system:

+.. note:: The following is provided for informational purposes.
+You do not need to run these commands for the lab.

 .. code-block:: console

      # yum update sos